RevealBi/Documentation/en/developer/web-sdk/using-the-client-sdk/setting-initial-filters.md

 Sometimes, you want to display a dashboard with filters already applied.
-Dashboard filters are very useful to slice the contents of all the widgets at once.
-Because of this, you can use the SDK to set up initial dashboard filter selections that remain in context for all the dashboard’s widgets.
+Dashboard filters are very useful to slice the contents of all the visualizations at once.
+Because of this, you can use the SDK to set up initial dashboard filter selections that remain in context for all the dashboard’s visualizations.

 #### Example Details